streamoid/Animator-android/README.md

 ### Animator

-**Animator-android** framework provided by Streamoid Technologies, acts as a bridge between offline advertisements and purchasing those products online.
+**Animator-android** framework (Api level 20 and above) provided by Streamoid Technologies, acts as a bridge between offline advertisements and purchasing those products online.

 **TestAnimator** is an example application which uses Animator-android framework.